santolucito/CPSC112-game/README.md

 ![Alt Board](/Board1.png)

 ###How to write buildPossibleMatchRow/Column
-There are a few ways to write these methods, but we would like you to do the following.
+We have provided you with a call to the method helper.getColumnBools.
+This returns an array of Booleans that represent which items in that row match a given square.
+For example calling helper.getRowBools(0,0) on the above board will return [True,False,False,True,True].
+Similarly, calling helper.getColumnBools(0,0) on the above board will return [True,True,False,True].

-Start with an array of length 1, loop down the row/column while there are matches.
-Each time you find a match, expand the array by one, then fill in that space with a "new Point(x,y)".
-You will need to fill in the expandArray method that takes an old_array and return a new_array such that "new_array.length==old_array.length+1" and all the elements are copied over from the old_array.
+You will need to use this Boolean[] to figure out the length of your Point[] when it is  initialized.
+Then fill in the Point[] with the appropriate points.

 #Part 2
 15 points